activescott/website-log-insights/README.md

 # Website Log Insights

-A powerful TypeScript tool for analyzing nginx access logs and generating comprehensive insights about your website traffic.
+An AI-generated hack for analyzing nginx access logs and generating comprehensive insights about website traffic from simple web log files such as those from nginx.

 ## Features